 After you’ve gotten your hands on a glucometer, learn how to test your cat’s blood sugar.
 Using the lancet that comes with your glucometer or a sterile hypodermic needle, prick your cat’s ear between the outside edge of the ear and the highly-visible vein that runs more or less parallel to the outer edge of your cat’s ear.

 Dip your test strip into the droplet of blood that forms in the place where you pricked your cat’s ear.
-You may read the test strip according to a color-coded chart or insert it into the glucometer, which will provide a reading and, depending on the capabilities of your glucometer, potentially stream that reading to your smartphone or other device.
+You may read the test strip according to a color-coded chart or insert it into the glucometer, which will provide a reading and, depending on the capabilities of your glucometer, potentially stream that reading to your smartphone or another device.